nextcloud/cms_pico/README.md

 The source of the website are *Markdown* files (.md), which are stored in users' folders defined by each user.

-This files can contain [Markdown](https://daringfireball.net/projects/markdown/syntax), [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/), regular HTML and [YAML headers](https://en.wikipedia.org/wiki/YAML), that will be automatically formatted by *Pico CMS* to generate the HTML pages.
+This files can contain [Markdown](https://daringfireball.net/projects/markdown/syntax), [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/), regular HTML and [YAML headers](https://en.wikipedia.org/wiki/YAML) and will be automatically formatted by *Pico CMS* to generate the HTML pages.

 Because *Pico CMS* is using the *Markdown* format, you should consider enabling the [Markdown Editor](https://apps.nextcloud.com/apps/files_markdown) app.